dpguthrie/scale-test/README.md

 **Limitations:**
 - ❌ Script hangs 5-10 minutes on shutdown waiting for spans to export
-- ❌ Gets rate-limited by platforms at high throughput
 - ❌ Timeouts on large tests (500+ traces)

 ---